CloudNationHQ/well-architected-modules/index.md

 Integrates extension resources
 WAM improves code quality and provides a unified customer experience.

-{% include note.html content="AVM is owned, developed & supported by Microsoft, you may raise a GitHub issue on this repository or the module’s repository directly to get support or log feature requests.
+{% include note.html content="WAM is owned, developed & supported by CloudNation, you may raise a GitHub issue on this repository or the module’s repository directly to get support or log feature requests.

-You can also log a support ticket and these will be redirected to the AVM team and the module owner(s).
+You can also log a support ticket and these will be redirected to the WAM team and the module owner(s).

 See Module Support for more information." %}